wp-plugins/flipping-team/readme.txt

 * Cool Jquery effects
 * Easy to configure and install

-Available in English, Hindi and French.
+Available in English, Hindi, French and Portugese.

 == Installation ==